CRITERIA FOR FOSTERING

 If you have children, it is important that you talk with them at an early stage about being part of a fostering family.

-Foster carers have to set clear boundaries, they have to be consistent, aware of children’s feelings and be seen to be fair by fostered children.
+Carers have to set clear boundaries, they have to be consistent, aware of children’s feelings and be seen to be fair by fostered children.
 Carers need to build trust and mutual respect whilst expecting that family rules will be tested.

 Most often, children and teens are placed on a short term basis so foster carers need to be able to let go and to support children they have fostered to move on.
 Fostering is ‘Parenting Plus’, and love is not enough.